zippi-MD/iOS_Course-roadmap-/first class/README.md

 # First Class
-## Before class
+## Before lecture
-Before this class it's recommended that you read the first chapter of 'The Pragmatic Programmer' book.
+Before this lecture it's recommended that you read the first chapter of 'The Pragmatic Programmer' book.
 ## What we saw?
 We had a basic introduction to the Swift programming language.
 We also take a loook at how to declare and use: